Teach in England and you’ll benefit from working in a world-class education system.

 Find out what salary you can earn

-Schools have some flexibility on salary.
+Schools have some flexibility on teachers’ salaries.
 It varies by region and your level of skill, experience and qualifications.

 There are specific salary requirements for a skilled worker visa(opens in new window).